stnolting/neoTRNG/README.md

 ## Theory of Operation

 The neoTRNG is based on a configurable number of technology-agnostic ["entropy cells"](#Entropy-Cells).
-The sampling of free-running ring oscillators is used as the actual source of entropy.
-The number of implemented cells is defined by the `NUM_CELLS` generic.
-The final random data is de-serialized by the ["Sampling Unit"](#Sampling-Unit) and optionally [post-processed](#Post-Processing) to improve whitening.
+Each cell consists of a switchable _ring oscillator_ that provides a "fast oscillation mode" (using a short ring oscillator chain) and a "slow oscillation mode" (using a long ring oscillator chain).
+The actual mode, which defined the output of the cell, is defined by the output of either the previous cell's output or the next following cell's output.
+The output of the very last cell is sampled by a shift register.
+This is the point where the entropy is gathered by [sampling](#Sampling-Unit) the phase noise of the output state of the last cell's output.
+An optional [post-processing logic](#Post-Processing) can be enabled to improve whitening and thus, random number quality.

 ### Entropy Cells